Teaching

 Critical Philosophy of Race

-Few figures have inspired as much admiration and detestation—and even fewer have had as global a reception—as Karl Marx.
+Few figures have inspired as much admiration and detestation-and even fewer have had as global a reception-as Karl Marx.
 Movements for justice and emancipation throughout the 20th century embraced Marxist ideals as alternatives to the hegemonic and totalizing logics of capitalism and liberalism that had (and has) kept the majority of the world’s population in chains, both literally and metaphorically.
-A study of Marx’s core insights—that the contradictions inherent in capitalism will lead to its (and perhaps our) eventual demise—remains critical if we are to interrogate the resurgence of white supremacist fascism, the logics of neocolonial exploitation, and the origins of the looming climate catastrophes that define our present moment.
-In this course, we will interrogate the philosophical assumptions regarding history, subjectivity, and alienation that underpin Marx’s critique of capitalism, and assess the many ways these ideas have been taken up, challenged, and reimagined by thinkers working in the service of antifascist, antiracist, and anticolonial struggles for liberation.
-Alongside those of Marx himself, we will engage with the writings of such thinkers as Antonio Gramsci, W.E.B.
-DuBois, Amílcar Cabral, Vivek Chibber, Silvia Federici, and C.L.R.
-James, as well as several contemporary reflections on racial capitalism.
+A study of Marx’s core insights-that the contradictions inherent in capitalism will lead to its (and perhaps our) eventual demise-remains critical if we are to interrogate the resurgence of white supremacist fascism, the logics of neocolonial exploitation, and the origins of the looming climate catastrophes that define our present moment.
+Over the course of the semester, we will explore some key texts from Marx’s philosophical, historical, economic, and political works.
+We will begin by closely reading what we might consider Marx’s most overtly “philosophical” writings—those which form the bases of his ideas of historical materialism, alienation, human nature.
+We will then turn to Marx’s understanding of the development of capitalism and his critique of political economy before concluding with Marx’s writings on the end of capitalism and the need for revolutionary praxis.

 This course understandings “founding philosophies” in two senses.
 On the one hand, it refers to the texts that are said to constitute the canon of “Western civilization”: the philosophies of ancient Greece and Rome, the scholastic theology of Medieval Western Christendom, and the revolutionary thought of the Enlightenment era.
 On the other hand, it refers to those thinkers and texts that most inspired the radical vision of the American founders and which continue to shape conversations about what it means to be “American” today.
 To varying degrees, the thinkers in our syllabus explore the following questions: what is the purpose law?
 How should a state be organized?
 Who counts as a member of the political body?
 Importantly, our list of readings is populated by figures who have historically defined the “Western canon,” for which reason there is a stark lack of non-European and non-male thinkers in the syllabus.
 Our responsibility is to be cognizant of these omissions both by keeping in mind those whose voices are conspicuously absent and, more importantly, by appraising what these absences mean in the context of the texts themselves.
 The hope is that a close engagement with these writings and ideas will not only allow us to better understand the development of Western political thought, but also identify the deficiencies and gaps in the system that we have inherited so that we are better equipped to critique it.